kadavilrahul/generate_html_from_csv/README.md

 ```bash
 bash apache_postgres.sh
 ```
-3. Install SSL on the sever for your domain or subdomain
+3. Install SSL on the sever for your domain or subdomain if not already installed.
+   Make sure to point th DNS correctly

 ```bash
 bash maindomain.sh